peaclab/PACT/README.md

 [1] Zihao Yuan, Prachi Shukla, Sofiane Chetoui, Sean Nemtzow, Sherief Reda, and Ayse K. Coskun, “PACT: An Extensible Parallel Thermal Simulator for Emerging Integration and Cooling Technologies”.
 To be submitted to _IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (TCAD),_ 2020.

 # Action Items:
+* Add the Xyce dependencies in the readme

+* For OpenRoad, Liquid cooling, M3D, and SCC test case, write a brief readme inside of the folder

 * move the repo to peaclab repo

-* Integrate Sofiane's vlsi flow code to this repo and add test cases---Need to ask Sofiane and try running Sofiane's VLSI tool

-* Add the transient ptrace to the data structure

 * Release the first version of the tool

 * HotSpot medium cost heat sink

-* Liquid cooling via microchannels